conan-io/docs/reference/commands/creator/export-pkg.rst

-  The objective is to collect the files that will be part of the package from the source folder (*include files*) and from the build folder (libraries), so, if these are the files in the local workspace:
+  The objective is to collect the files that will be part of the package from the source folder (*include files*) and from the build folder (libraries), so, if these are the files in the working folder:

   .. code-block:: text